Back to DWU AI Articles

 • Competitive Positioning: Mint competes with competitors' premium economy (British Airways Club Europe, Air France Premium Economy) and lower-tier business class (UA Polaris, AA Transcontinental, Delta One).
 Pricing is 50-70% lower than true business class.

 JetForward focuses expansion of Mint to additional transatlantic and transcontinental routes.
 Management announced Mint service to Gatwick (LGW), Paris CDG, Amsterdam (AMS) from JFK/BOS, and expanded transcontinental (LAX, SFO, SEA) routes.
-The goal is to increase Mint deployment from current 6-8 aircraft to 15-20 aircraft over 2024-2026, leveraging the company's Airbus A321XLR delivery schedule.
+Mint is deployed target 15-20 aircraft (JetBlue IR 2024)10, using the company's Airbus A321XLR delivery schedule.

 Pillar 4: Financial Security (Cost Reduction, Debt Management)